elai950/AlertToast/README.md

 ## 🛠 Usage

 The usage is very simple.
-Use the `.presentAlert` view modifier that expects returning `AlertToast`.
+Use the `.presentAlert` view modifier that expects `AlertToast`.

-After 2 seconds the alert will be dismissed or by tapping on the alert view.
+After 2 seconds the alert will be dismissed (Tap to dismiss is true by default).

 - Assign a state variable to `isPresenting` parameter.
 - Default duration is 2.
 Set 0 to disable auto dismiss.